2019: Lacawac Artists' Residency

 Lacawac Sanctuary & Biological Field Station

-From August 4th-10th, 2019, I had the privilege of working in the pristine natural beauty of the Poconos at the Lacawac Sanctuary & Biological Field Station, in Lake Ariel, Pennsylvania, as an artist in residence.
+In August 2019, I had the privilege of working in the pristine natural beauty of the Poconos at the Lacawac Sanctuary & Biological Field Station, in Lake Ariel, Pennsylvania, as an artist in residence.
 I continued making nocturnes (nighttime paintings), using my daytime source photos and direct observation of the night.
 I also did some plein air painting on the property and had some fun with my family.
 I made a short video about my experience there.

 2019: Artists in Action Program

 Annmarie Sculpture Garden & Arts Center

-From February 7th-11th, 2019, I set up my studio in the Main Gallery at Annmarie Sculpture Garden & Arts Center in Dowell, Maryland, as part of the Artists in Action residency program.
+In February 2019, I set up my studio in the Main Gallery at Annmarie Sculpture Garden & Arts Center in Dowell, Maryland, as part of the Artists in Action residency program.
 I spent the week talking with visitors and using my daytime source photos to create nighttime paintings.
 In cinema it’s a technique called “day for night”—some filmmakers shoot their night scenes at dawn or dusk and change the exposure to simulate night.
 Just over 100 years ago, American artist Frederic Remington used this technique to create a dramatic series of nocturne paintings.
 Remington observed the outdoors at night extensively but painted in his studio, transposing daytime paintings and and photographs into nocturnes.
 And that is what I tried to do as well.

 In July 2019 I made daily non-representational paintings.
 Frankly, I needed a reason to get myself into the studio after a long break.
 Each of these paintings began with bits of painted paper glued to the canvas, and then I invited myself to respond to those shapes and colors.